jasonracey/ConvertToMp3/README.md

 # ConvertToMp3
-Converts a variety of sound file formats to mp3.
+Converts a variety of audio file formats to 320k mp3.